-- If you are using a wet poultice remove from the bowl of water whilst squeezing the excess water out and apply to the foot.
+- If you are using a wet poultice removed from the was boiled water and squeezes the excess water and apply to the foot.

-- Wrap a layer of soft padding such as Gamgee or Soffban bandage over the top of the poultice and around the hoof, focusing your attention to cushioning soft tissue areas like the heel bulbs and the coronary band.
+- Wrap a layer of soft padding such as Gamgee or Soffban bandage over the top of the poultice and around the foot focus your attention to cushioning soft tissue areas like the heel bulbs and the coronary band.

 - Now apply the Vet wrap around the hoof to hold it all in place.
-You don’t want it too tight to cause pressure over the soft tissues, but not too loose so it will fall off.
+Cause you don't want it too tight to cause pressure over the soft tissues, but not too loose either as it will fall off.

-- Now use the heavy duty strips that you have already prep cut placing in a star like pattern at first.
-Make sure there is more coverage over the toe where it is more light to break though.
-This will create a waterproof layer and will keep any dirty out.
+- Now use the heavy duty strips that you have already prep cut placing in a start like pattern at first.
+Make sure their is more coverage over the toe when it is more light to break though.
+This will create a create a waterproof layer and to keep the dirty out.

 - Change the poultice at least once a day, or more if there's a lot of pus coming out.

 - Only use a wet poultice for two to three days at a time, then switch to a dry poultice

 Top tip to remember: look out for any swelling coming up the pastern, as this can be a sign that the infection is going up the leg.
 Contact your vet immediately if this start to happen.

 Watch and learn how to apply a poultice to a horse from one of our experts at the RVC Equine Referral Hospital